Code-Institute-Submissions/Milestone-Project-55/README.md

 - Menu - This section shows a Sample menu.
 - Price plans - This section shows the price plans.
 - Gallery - This section shows sample pictures of food.
-- Contact - This section contains contact details.
+- Contact - This section contains contact details under Sign Up Form.
-- Sign in - This button takes you to the form where you can sign in.
+- Sign Up - This button takes you to the form where you can sign up.
 2. Footer - This allows users to easily access social media.
 - Social media: Facebook, Twitter, Instagram and LinkedIn.
 - Contact: Address, Phone and Email.